 I’ve seen people fall in love with people who treat them poorly, who made them feel worse about themselves.
 It is possible to fall in love with someone who doesn’t hold the same amount of respect for you as you do for them.
-This is why common personality characteristics and common interests play such a vital role when it comes to compatibility.
+This is why common personality characteristics and principles play quite a vital role when it comes to compatibility.

 You might say, “But opposites can attract?”
 That is true, but attraction and compatibility are two different concepts.

 Your mind and emotions need to constantly be in check with one another.
-We all want someone who makes our heart beat so fast we forget how to breathe for a few seconds, but we also need to evaluate how they treat themselves, if their ambitions completely different to yours and their overall views in life.
+We all want someone who makes our heart beat so fast we forget how to breathe for a few seconds.
+But we also need to evaluate how they treat themselves if their ambitions completely different to yours and their overall views on life.

 Compromise in a relationship is a given.
 We choose to sacrifice our time, needs and desires for one another because we love one another.
 However, compromising so much that you end up losing yourself is dangerous.